Close

 Key Takeaway

-“Know that your sons are in great hands, the community is filled with great individuals who genuinely care about your son's success, not just in the classrooms, or on the athletic fields, but holistically.”
-Mickoy Nichol '14.
-At the end of the day, your trust in the boarding school's expertise is crucial.
-At Avon Old Farms, we successfully meet boys where they are at, providing them with relational, experiential, active, and lifelong learning (R.E.A.L.
-Learning) as well as training them with health, wellness, and leadership skills in our Prep4ward program.
-Thousands of boys and parents have walked through the magical arches of Theodate’s village.
-We are here for you, ...available to you, and want to hear from you.
+Rest assured, your sons are in great hands.
+The community at Avon Old Farms is filled with dedicated individuals who genuinely care about your son's success—not just academically or athletically, but in every aspect of their development,” says Mickoy Nichol '14.
+Trust in our boarding school's expertise is crucial.
+At Avon Old Farms, we excel in meeting boys where they are, offering relational, experiential, active, and lifelong learning (R.E.A.L.
+Learning), as well as training in health, wellness, and leadership through our Prep4ward program.
+Thousands of boys and parents have passed through the magical arches of Theodate’s village.
+We are here for you, available to you, and eager to hear from you.